Carol Cram on a bike tour in Copenhagen

 Here are more posts about awesome museums to visit in England and Europe:

-Copenhagen museums (visit them with the Copenhagen Card) are world-class and worth a trip to Denmark’s fabulous capital city just to visit them.
+The best three museums in Copenhagen (visit them with the Copenhagen Card) are all world-class and worth a trip to Denmark’s fabulous capital city just to visit them.
 There are several must-sees, but for this post, I focus on my three favorites: the Design Museum, the Danish National Museum, and the Louisiana Museum of Modern Art, which is about thirty minutes north of Copenhagen (super easy to get to).

-Armed with a Copenhagen Card (a must-buy – see below), I ventured forth into the bustling streets of Copenhagen for three amazing Artsy Traveler experiences.
+Armed with a Copenhagen Card, I ventured forth into the bustling streets of Copenhagen for three amazing Artsy Traveler experiences.

 This map was created with Wanderlog, an itinerary planner on iOS and Android